simonewebdesign/simonewebdesign/source/_posts/2020-07-06-rust-hashmap-insert-values-multiple-types.md

     = note: required by `std::collections::HashMap
 ```

-This error may be confusing at first, but it actually makes sense. <a href="https://doc.rust-lang.org/book/" rel="external nofollow">The Rust Programming Language book</a> explains this very well in the <a href="https://doc.rust-lang.org/book/ch19-04-advanced-types.html" rel="external nofollow">Advanced Types</a> chapter:
+This error may be confusing at first, but it actually makes sense. <a href="https://doc.rust-lang.org/book/" rel="external">The Rust Programming Language book</a> explains this very well in the <a href="https://doc.rust-lang.org/book/ch19-04-advanced-types.html" rel="external">Advanced Types</a> chapter:

 > “Rust needs to know how much memory to allocate for any value of a particular type, and all values of a type must use the same amount of memory.”

-The `Box<T>` type is a <a href="https://doc.rust-lang.org/reference/types/pointer.html" rel="external nofollow">_pointer type_</a>.
+The `Box<T>` type is a <a href="https://doc.rust-lang.org/reference/types/pointer.html" rel="external">_pointer type_</a>.
 It lets us allocate data on the heap rather than the stack, and keeps a reference to the data in the stack in the form of a pointer, which is of fixed size.

 ## (Not an) Option #3: Use separate maps for each type